top of page

-The New Hampshire Society of Genealogists is pleased to offer an annual competitive grant.
+The New Hampshire Society of Genealogists is pleased to offer an annual competitive grant round with a maximum amount of $1000.
+Grant(s) will be awarded to projects that most closely align themselves with the society’s mission:

 2025 Award